Teichlab/celltypist/README.md

 #Write out the model.
 new_model.write('/path/to/local/folder/some_model_name.pkl')
 ```
-A suggested location for storing the model is the `models.models_path` (see `1.2.`).
+A suggested location for stashing the model is the `models.models_path` (see `1.2.`).
 Through this, all models (including the models provided by celltypist) will be in the same folder, and can be accessed in the samer manner as in `1.4.`.
 ```python
 #Write out the model in the `models.models_path` folder.
 new_model.write(f'{models.models_path}/some_model_name.pkl')
 ```

+### Two-pass data training